TarunMirchandani/Blockchain/README.md

 TON was originally designed by the creators of Telegram to scale for billions of global users.
 It focuses on infinite scalability and deep integration with social applications.
 * **Core Technology:** Implements **Dynamic Sharding**, meaning the blockchain can split and merge its databases dynamically to handle sudden spikes in network traffic without slowing down.
 * **Primary Language:** **FunC** / **Tact** (running on the TON Virtual Machine).

+## The Blockchain Ecosystem (Layer 1 & Layer 2)

+To build decentralized applications (dApps), a developer must understand the different blockchain environments and execution environments available in the industry today.

+### 1. EVM-Based Blockchains (Ethereum Virtual Machine)
+The EVM acts as a global virtual computer that executes smart contracts.
+Blockchains that are EVM-compatible share the same execution environment, meaning code written for Ethereum can be deployed seamlessly across all of them.
+* **Core Networks:** Ethereum, Polygon, Binance Smart Chain (BSC), Avalanche, and Fantom.
+* **Primary Language:** **Solidity**.

+### 2. Non-EVM & TVM Blockchains
+These networks use entirely different virtual machines (like Solana VM or TON Virtual Machine) designed for extreme speed and ultra-low transaction costs.
+They do not support Solidity directly.
+* **Core Networks:** Solana and TON (Telegram Open Network).
+* **Primary Language:** **Rust**.

+### 3. Layer 2 (L2) Blockchains
+Layer 2 protocols are built on top of a Layer 1 blockchain (like Ethereum) to solve its scalability issues (high fees and slow speed).
+They process transactions off-chain in bundles and settle the final state back on Layer 1.
+* **Core Networks:** Arbitrum and Optimism.